mindwarriorgame/public-formulas/README.md

 1. Avoid excessive profanity or offensive language.
 1. All Letters should be written in a clear and readable manner.
 1. At the moment of publishing:
-  - your difficulty must be at least "Normal" (3/5)
+  - your difficulty level must be at least "Normal" (3/5)
   - your active game counter must be at least 5 days
   - your game scores must be positive

 ## How to share your Letter

-To share a Letter, you need to follow the following steps:
+To share your Letter, please folow these steps:

+- Step 1: oubtain your `shared_key_uuid`.
+There are several ways how to do that:
-- Send `/data` message to [MindWarriorGame bot](https://t.me/MindWarriorGame_bot)
+  - Option 1: send `/data` message to [MindWarriorGame bot](https://t.me/MindWarriorGame_bot), find and copy `shared_key_uuid` value
-  - copy your `shared_key_uuid` , which is required for the following steps
     - <img width="470" alt="image" src="https://github.com/user-attachments/assets/d4a67c10-2e25-4ad0-9ac4-03d6dea9ac54">

-- If you are familiar with GitHub contribution model:
-  - raise a Pull Request with the content of your Letter and translations
-    - `letters/your-shared-key-uuid.lang-code.md`
-       - example: `letters/736dd20c-547a-4b69-9c2f-61b3e2e403c2.en.md`
-- If you are NOT familiar with GitHub:
+  - Option 2: send `/letter` command to [MindWarriorGame bot](https://t.me/MindWarriorGame_bot), press `Share` button and copy `shared_key_uuid` value

-    - just raise a new [Issue](https://github.com/mindwarriorgame/shared-letters/issues) here
+- Step 2: create a new [Issue](https://github.com/mindwarriorgame/shared-letters/issues) here with the following information:
+    - your `shared_key_uuid`
-    - in the issue, please provide your `shared_key_uuid`, your Letter and the translations (if any)
+    - your Letter
+    - clearly express your intent to share your Letter on our website
+      - please make sure you clearly understand that you are contributing your Letter under MIT license (the license of "MindWarrior" project), to avoid any misunderstandings in the future.

 ## Translations

-By default, all shared Letters are translated with ChatGPT.
-If you want, please feel free to submit your own translations.
-For that insert the language code before `.md` extension (e.g. `my-uuid.ru.md`)
+By default, all shared Letters are translated to the missing languages using ChatGPT.
+If you'd like, please feel free to submit your own translation (add it

 ## How to modify a Letter